dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 ![](../images/installer-guide/mac-install-md/munki-process.png)

 * **macOS 11, Big Sur Note**: As this OS is quite new, there's still some issues with certain systems to resolve.
-For more information, see here: [OpenCore and macOS 11: Big Sur](../extras/big-sur/README.md)
+For more information, see here: [OpenCore and macOS 11: Big Sur](../extras/big-sur/README.md).
-  * For first time users, we recommend macOS 10.15, Catalina
+  * For first time users, we recommend macOS 10.15, Catalina.
-* **Nvidia GPU Note**: Reminder to verify whether your hardware support newer OSes, see [Hardware Limitations](../macos-limits.md)
+* **Nvidia GPU Note**: Reminder to verify whether your hardware support newer OSes, see [Hardware Limitations](../macos-limits.md).

 This is going to take a while as we're downloading the entire 8GB+ macOS installer, so it's highly recommended to read the rest of the guide while you wait.

-Once finished, you'll find in your `~/macOS-Installer/` folder a DMG containing the macOS Installer, called `Install_macOS_11.1-20C69.dmg` for example.
+Once finished, you'll find in your `~/macOS-Installer/` folder a DMG containing the macOS Installer, called `Install_macOS_11.1-20C69.dmg`, for example.
 Mount it and you'll find the installer application.

-* Note: We recommend to move the Install macOS.app into the `/Applications` folder, as we'll be executing commands from there.
+* **Note**: We recommend to move the Install_macOS.app into the `/Applications` folder, as we'll be executing commands from there.
-* Note 2: Running Cmd+Shift+G in Finder will allow you to easily jump to `~/macOS-installer`
+* **Note 2**: Running Cmd+Shift+G in Finder will allow you to easily jump to `~/macOS-installer`.

 ![](../images/installer-guide/mac-install-md/munki-done.png)